-Over the past decade, the Duke University Libraries have undergone a transformation that preserves the best of our tradition and history while introducing new spaces, services, and resources for our community.
-In the process, we've become one of the most popular destinations on campus.
+The Duke University Libraries have undergone a transformation that preserves the best of our tradition and history while introducing new spaces, services, and resources for our community.
 Across the Libraries, students and faculty from multiple disciplines gather to exchange ideas, explore our collections, participate in cultural events, and experiment with innovative tools that enrich teaching and learning.

-We are proud of the progress we made during the Duke Forward campaign (2012–2017), the most significant fundraising endeavor in our history, but we continue to look to the future.
 Thanks to the support of our donors, Duke has built one of the top research library systems in the country.
-As our prominence and reputation continue to grow, the whole university will benefit.
-As we continue to move forward, a number of new priorities will provide some exciting giving opportunities, including:
+As our prominence grows, the whole university will benefit.
+Looking toward the future of academic research libraries, a number of priorities provide exciting giving opportunities, including:

-- Lilly Library: One of the oldest and most architecturally significant buildings on Duke's campus, Lilly serves more than 1,800 first-year students on East Campus.
-The library has not been expanded or substantially renovated since it was built in 1927.
-Expanding and renovating Lilly continues to be a major priority for the Libraries.
+- Lilly Library: One of the oldest and most architecturally significant buildings on Duke's campus, Lilly Library serves first-year students on East Campus.
+The building has not been expanded or substantially renovated since it was completed in 1927.
+Expanding and renovating Lilly is a major priority for the Libraries.

-- Adopt a Digital Collection: Storage of our diverse and truly unique digital collections is one of our most pressing needs.
+- Adopt a Digital Collection: Storage of our diverse and unique digital collections is a growing need.
 This initiative provides the opportunity to ensure that some of Duke's most distinctive materials are protected in perpetuity.

 - Adopt a Book Program: Support for the conservation of library materials is crucial to keep our collections available for faculty, staff, and scholars.
 This program provides the opportunity for donors to adopt individual or collections of materials that are in need of preservation.